-Before your eyes, deep green hills jounce jovially from one idyllic scene to the next.
-They swell like a sea; cresting into rustic farmsteads dotted with carefree cattle, serene stands of evergreens and thatches of larches afire in autumn’s molten gold.
+Before your eyes, grassy hills jounce jovially from one idyllic scene to the next.
+They swell like a sea; cresting into rustic farmsteads dotted with carefree cattle, serene stands of evergreens and thatches of larches afire in autumn’s gold.

 Your heart trembles.
 Palms sweat.
-What unseen force could wield such power to will these goliaths of crag and stone into being?
+What unseen force could will these goliaths of crag and stone into being?

-You ponder this lofty philosophical thought for a moment.
+You ponder this lofty thought for a moment.
 And then just as quickly as it arose, it comes crashing down to the only question that really matters at this time: where is the bacon?
 Well, speck to be exact.
 After all, you’re here for South Tyrol’s Speckfest.
-The Alpine grandeur bounding all around is simply a pleasant garnish on top.
+The Alpine grandeur bounding all around is simply the cherry on top.

 A Little Bit About Speck

 Speck’s roots go as far back as at least the 13th century when Tyrolean royal records first made reference to the ham.
-Preserving meat back then to ensure a lasting food supply required salting and smoking.
+Centuries ago, ensuring a lasting food supply required our ancestors to salt and smoke meat.

-South Tyroleans’ method of doing this evolved from blending traditional Northern European smoking methods with the outdoor curing practices of the Mediterranean.
-Making speck today continues following age-old principles of using “a little salt, a little smoke and lots of fresh mountain air”.
+South Tyroleans’ method of preservation arose from combining traditional Northern European smoking methods with the outdoor curing practices of the Mediterranean.
+Today, making speck continues following these age-old principles of using “a little salt, a little smoke and lots of fresh mountain air”.

 Prior to smoking, farmers add their individual touch to the specialty by rubbing a mix of various Alpine herbs on the pork.
 After roughly three weeks of smoking, the slab of ham is dried and hung to age for four to five months where it inhales deep breaths of fresh mountain air.